coreboot/coreboot/Documentation/distributions.md

 built entirely from source code.
 Their copy of the coreboot repository is therefore stripped of all devices that require binary components to boot.

+### Dasharo

+[Dasharo](https://dasharo.com/) is an open-source based firmware distribution focusing on clean and simple code, long-term maintenance, transparent validation, privacy-respecting implementation, liberty for the owners, and trustworthiness for all.

 ### MrChromebox

 [MrChromebox](https://mrchromebox.tech/) provides upstream coreboot firmware